duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 Drives rotate at 60-250 times per second (can vary depending on brand and usecase).
 Rotation speed relates to transfer rates.

-Trasnfer rate is rate at which data flow b/w drive and computer.
+Transfer rate is rate at which data flow b/w drive and computer.

 This can be improved by other things.